bepaald/signalbackup-tools/README.md

 ##### Export to XML

-To export to XML file, use `--exportxml [filename]`. _NOTE: Currently this will only export the messages from the sms table, NOT the mms table.
+To export to XML file, use `--exportxml [filename]`. _NOTE: Currently this will only export the messages from the `sms` table, NOT the `mms` table.
 This should be exactly the same data the official Signal app used to output when exporting a plaintext backup.
-All messages with an attachment, as well as all outgoing group messages are in the mms database, and thus are skipped.
-Exporting the mms table is being worked on.
-This option should be considered experimental._
+All messages with an attachment, as well as all outgoing group messages are in the `mms` database, and thus are skipped.
+Exporting the `mms` table is being worked on.
+This option should be considered experimental._ _**NOTE** As of Signal's current version, the `sms` table has been removed from the database.
+This has rendered this function practically useless for the time being.
+While code to export the `mms` table was quite far along, it may now need more work which may take a while._

 **<span id="crop">Cropping to certain conversations or dates</span>**